Thorrik58/selectsearchtypeandhooks/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

+### `yarn mock`

+Runs `json-server --watch db.json` which is a fake REST API for the data used in the select functionality.

+You are going to have to install json-server `yarn global add json-server` in order to run the mock api.

 ### `yarn test`

 Launches the test runner in the interactive watch mode.<br />